-With Halloween parties and the holidays quickly approaching, it's time to get (or keep) those abs in tip-top shape — after all, you don't want Spanx accompanying you as your dinner party date!
+With Halloween parties on the way, it's time to get (or keep) those abs in tip-top shape!
 The next time you hit the gym or go to stretch after a workout, bring these three ab exercises to your usual routine.
 This combination doesn't take very long, nor does it require equipment (commercial break activity, anyone?), but the combination of the three will tighten and tone your tummy in no time, so you can rock that costume or LBD with confidence.

 Russian twists are a great way to tone your abs, especially your obliques.
 You can do them without equipment, but for quicker results, try holding a dumbbell or adding a medicine ball at chest height.
 Watch this video for a few Russian twist variations, or follow these steps:

 - Sit on the ground with your knees bent and your heels about a foot from your bum.

 - Lean slightly back without rounding your spine at all.
 It is really important, and difficult, to keep your back straight, so don't let it curve.

 - Place your arms straight out in front of you with your hands holding either side of the dumbbell.
 Your hands should be level with the bottom of your ribcage.

 - Pull your navel to your spine, and twist slowly to the left.
 The movement is not large and comes from the ribs rotating, not from your arms swinging.
 Inhale through center, and rotate to the right.
 This completes one rep. Lift your feet off the ground for a more advanced variation.